 1. Handicap Leagues:

 In this type of league, each person receives extra pins per game depending on their average.
 Some leagues work on an 80% or 90% handicap using 200 as a base or 230 as a base.
 For example, if your league uses a 200 base and your average is 150, the you subtract 150 from 200 which is 50.
 If your league uses an 80% handicap, 80% of 50 is 40 so your handicap will be 40 pins per game.
-Prize money at the end of the season is given out to each team, the most for first place and down to last, and trophies are reserved for 1st, 2nd, and 3rd place teams.
+Prize money at the end of the season is given out to each team, the most money would be for first place and so on down to last place.
+Trophies are reserved for 1st, 2nd, and 3rd place teams if the league votes on giving them out.

 2. Scratch Leagues: